Emergency

 Understand the threat

-• Depending on the threat situation, consider seeking timely expert advice from specialized maritime intelligence agencies to aid the decision making process.
+• Depending on the threat situation, consider seeking timely expert advice from specialized maritime intelligence agencies to aid the decision-making process.

-• Note that a proper lookout is considered the most effective method of ship protection.
+• Note also that a proper lookout is considered the most effective method of ship protection.
 It can help identify a suspicious approach or attack early on, allows defences to be deployed.

 Prepare the crew